necote/git-introduced/README.md

 # git-introduced

-This is a repo for "Git It: Intro to Git and Github" an introductory-level workshop on Git and Github, originally created by Nicole Cote as a Graduate Center Digital Initiatives ([GCDI](https://gcdi.commons.gc.cuny.edu/)) Fall 2022 workshop.
+This is a repo for *Git It: Intro to Git and Github* an introductory-level workshop on Git and Github, originally created by Nicole Cote as a Graduate Center Digital Initiatives ([GCDI](https://gcdi.commons.gc.cuny.edu/)) Fall 2022 workshop.

 ## Workshop Details